-Bits machine: The colloquial name for an industrial version of the above, which is used to make parts for making other machines (or even making other bits machines) including parts for household items, which are then built up into whatever device you require, according to plans or instructions downloaded at the same time as the software for the item in question.
+Bits machine: The colloquial name for an industrial version of the above, which is used to make parts for making other machines (or even making other bits machines) including parts for household items, which are then built up into whatever device you require, according to plans or instructions downloaded with the software for the item in question.
 The technical term for a bits machine is a Dimensional Erector.

-Being Chipped: Most individuals are “chipped” at birth with a digital implant in the upper part of the elbow of the forearm.
-However this is not a hard and fast rule due to the wars during this period throwing medical care into disarray.
-Many individuals are not chipped.
+Being Chipped: Most individuals are “chipped” at birth with a digital implant in the upper part of the forearm, near the elbow.
+However being chipped is not a hard and fast rule, because the wars during this period threw medical care into disarray.
+Thus, many individuals are not chipped.
 Lutor loses his chip in the first book due to losing his right arm that is replaced with an artificial unit.
 However, those humans that are employed by large institutions or governmental agencies are still required to be chipped.

 Police, other law enforcement agencies, or major institutions use portable scanners that can “read” a chip on the spot.
 Shop outlets can also scan the arm chip upon entry and exit to help prevent theft.

 Change of Calendar

 A feature of human history is that many of the more persistent of our civilizations had their own calendars.
 A few well-known examples are the Mayan Calendar, the Julian Calendar, the Islamic and Hebrew Calendars, and our current (Western) Gregorian Calendar.

 The two later books are based round the new Lutorian Calendar that is itself based on the Gregorian Calendar.
-If you so wish, here is a list of dates to help you convert to the new format, though strictly this is not necessary to enjoy the content:
+If you wish to delve deeper, here is a list of dates to help you convert to the new format – though strictly speaking this is not necessary to enjoy the content:

 2,436, March 29th = 01.01.0001 – This is Day One of the new Lutorian Calendar, and the day on which Lutor died ten years earlier.